Are Vision Language Models Cross-Cultural Theory of Mind Reasoners?: CulturalToM-VQA

-Images were gathered from diverse web sources through randomly generated queries rather than curated from centralized repositories, and the whole-scene annotation approach differs from the face-centric or single-person focus common in emotion recognition training data.
-Additionally, the dataset's web-based collection methodology and stochastically sampled query generation make it less susceptible to training data contamination compared to standard benchmark datasets - a known issue in VLM evaluation \citet{lu2024clean}.

-\paragraph{CulturalVQA:} \cite{nayak2024benchmarking} provides a culturally diverse benchmark of 2,378 image-question pairs sourced from 11 countries across 5 continents.
-The dataset features 2,328 unique images and 7,206 total answers, averaging multiple ground-truth answers per question.
-It focuses on five cultural facets: traditions, rituals, food, drink, and clothing.
-Native speakers and cultural experts from each represented country participated in the annotation process, ensuring cultural authenticity in both question formulation and answer validation.
-Roughly 50\% of questions probe understanding of intangible cultural aspects such as rituals and traditions, with food-related questions being most prevalent (31.6\%), followed by traditions (28.6\%) and rituals (22.6\%).

-The dataset serves as a rich resource for benchmarking cultural Theory-of-Mind reasoning.
+\textbf{(b) CulturalVQA:} \citet{nayak2024benchmarking} provides a culturally diverse benchmark of 2,378 image-question pairs sourced from 11 countries across 5 continents.
 While many questions focus on identifying cultural objects such as food, clothing, or artifacts, a selective subset involves humans or groups engaged in rituals and social activities that require contextual and inferential understanding.
 These instances, though fewer, are particularly relevant for evaluating ToM-related reasoning, as they demand recognition of culturally grounded intentions, shared beliefs, and social dynamics beyond surface-level visual cues.
-By requiring nuanced interpretation of culturally situated meanings - such as the symbolic significance of rituals or traditional attire - CulturalVQA enables a deeper evaluation of a model’s ability to reason about others’ beliefs, values, and social norms across diverse cultural contexts.

-\paragraph{CVQA:} \cite{romero2024cvqa} features a dataset of approximately 10,000 cross-cultural image–question pairs.
+\textbf{(c) CVQA:} \citet{romero2024cvqa} features a dataset of approximately 10,000 cross-cultural image–question pairs.
 The collection spans 30 countries across 4 continents and supports high linguistic diversity, covering 31 languages written in 13 distinct scripts.
-Unlike datasets that merely translate English questions while retaining Western-centric imagery, CVQA features both culturally diverse images and questions authored by native speakers and cultural experts from each represented region.
-The dataset includes questions in both English and native languages, offering genuine cultural and linguistic diversity rather than translation-based variation.
-Although CVQA supports multiple languages, in our study the non-English questions serve as cultural metadata to provide linguistic and contextual grounding during question generation, while the evaluation itself is conducted in English.
-This design preserves the dataset’s cross-cultural richness and enables us to assess models’ sensitivity to culturally specific cues, social context, and reasoning patterns beyond surface-level visual recognition.
+Although CVQA supports multiple languages, in our study, the evaluation is conducted in English.